Mountain Biking Trip Preparation in San Diego: Bike Marathon Training Tips

 Get fit

 No matter the terrain – a dirt path or a paved road – any long-distance cycling requires different types of training.
 Functional training is a key component.
 The goal is to train the muscles and respiratory systems to be ready when called upon.
-It’s important to put practice time in on the bike and to include repeated hill climbs.
+It’s important to allocate time on the bike and include repeated hill climbs.
 You can also train off the bike.
-For example, kettlebell training works the whole body while also focusing on the large muscle groups that are vital for biking.
+For example, kettlebell training engages the entire body while targeting the large muscle groups vital for biking.

 Of course, it’s important to train at a safe, gradual, and tapered pace.
 Don’t start with 15 miles if you’ve only been biking two or three.